arunoda/meteor-up-legacy/README.md

 Mup can tail logs from the server and it supports all the options of `tail`

+### Reconfiguring

+After you've edit configurations or settings.json, you can reconfigure the app without deploying again.
+Use following command for that.

+    mup reconfig

 ## Server Setup

 Here is how Meteor Up, configure the server for you.
 This information will help you to customize server for your needs.